 Each of these delivery methods differ in terms of onset speed, duration and intensity of the effects.
 Let’s discuss each of these different delivery methods to help you choose the one that may be best for you.

 The effects from tinctures are normally felt in 15-20 minutes and last for up to 4-6 hours.
-Tinctures are a good choice for those who don’t need immediate relief and want the effects to last longer than vaping.
+Tinctures are a good choice if you don’t need immediate relief and want the effects to last longer than vaping.
 They have higher absorption rates than gummies so you’ll find they are more cost-effective over time.

 Gummies have the slowest onset time of the different delivery methods.
 It can take up to an hour to feel any effects because of the pass through the digestive system.
 The good news is that when it does kick in, the effects can last for up to 4-8 hours.